Donaghcloney: Transport

 Donaghcloney is served by the Ulsterbus route 56, linking the village with Lurgan and Banbridge.
 It is situated on the B9 Road, connecting it with nearby Moira, as well as Dromore via the B2 and Lurgan and Banbridge via the A26.

 The nearest railway stations are Moira and Lurgan, both around 6 miles away on the Belfast - Dublin mainline.
 Until 1956, the nearest station was Mullafernaghan on the Great Northern Railway's line from Lisburn to Newcastle via Banbridge.

+Clubs and activities

+Donaghcloney has many clubs for both adults and children of which include: 1st Donacloney Guides, Girl's Brigade, Boy's Brigade, D'cloney Lil Library book club, Cadets, St Patricks Bowling club, Donaghcloney F.C, Donaghcloney Rural Needs Development Group, many music teachers and many youth groups.

 Demographics

 Donaghcloney is classified as a small village by the Northern Ireland Statistics and Research Agency (NISRA).